Stonehill scandal: Background

 Harry Steinberg, a Polish-American war veteran who went by the Anglicized surname Stonehill was in charge of a 50 million US dollar empire, which involved bribed officials and monopolies on different industries from tobacco including the top brand, "Puppies", to cement and glassware.
-At first a congressional hearing was instituted at Stonehill involving tax evasion charges, to which Stonehill managed to evade until the search and seizure in contention occurred at his office.
-Sec.
-Jose W. Diokno was recently appointed in late 1961 as Secretary of Justice and officially began his term on January 2, 1962, after his predecessor was removed from office in December as a result of Macapagal cancelling midnight appointments by former Pres.
-Carlos P. Garcia.
-Diokno showed in his first day that he was immediately ready to file cases involving graft and corruption and quickly filed on his first day in office in January 2, Tuesday.
-They quickly built a strong working relationship and Diokno even recommended to Macapagal how he would deal with the midnight appointees, to which Macapagal positively responded by deeming them legally removed from office effective immediately.
-It was the General Manager Meinhart Spielman of Stonehill's Philippine Tobacco Corporation who broke the gridlock of the hearings by filing a case for frustrated murder against Stonehill and a member of his posse named Robert Brooks.
-Spielman demanded his unpaid compensation and suffered multiple injuries against Stonehill himself.
-Spielman, in fear of his life, shared information of a certain "blue book" that could serve as crucial evidence in the hearing and in potential charges.
-Sec.
-Diokno acted on this clue and with the aid of the National Bureau of Investigation (NBI) ordered a search and seizure in March 1962 while arresting Stonehill and Brooks on Saturday, March 3.
+At first, a congressional hearing was convened and brought Stonehill to bear on tax evasion charges, which Stonehill managed to evade until the search and seizure in contention occurred at his office.

+Secretary José W. Diokno was recently appointed in late 1961 as Secretary of Justice and officially began his term on January 2, 1962, after his predecessor was removed from office in December as a result of Macapagal cancelling midnight appointments by former President Carlos P. Garcia.
+Diokno showed in his first day that he was immediately ready to file cases involving graft and corruption and quickly filed on his first day in office on January 2, Tuesday.
+They quickly built a strong working relationship, and Diokno even recommended to Macapagal how he would deal with the remaining midnight appointees, to which Macapagal positively responded by deeming them all legally ousted from office effective immediately.

+Meinhart Spielman, general manager of Stonehill's Philippine Tobacco Corporation, broke the gridlock of the hearings by filing a case for frustrated murder against Stonehill and Robert Brooks.
+Spielman demanded his unpaid compensation and suffered multiple injuries from Stonehill himself.
+Spielman, fearing for his life, shared information of a certain "blue book" that could serve as crucial evidence in the hearing and in potential charges.
+Secretary Diokno acted on this clue and, with the aid of the National Bureau of Investigation (NBI), ordered a search and seizure in March 1962 while arresting Stonehill and Brooks on Saturday, March 3.